 It is a bit easier during the daytime, we try and still have one person on watch, and the other resting, cooking or snoozing.
 Factor in meal times and try to eat together.

 It is super important that you get enough rest, so that you are all ready to deal with any situations that might arise.
 Making concise decisions is difficult if you are tired.
-If there is just two of us, then we tend to sleep fully clothed so we can easily jump up and assist the other person.
-I find it hard to sleep sometimes, lots of different noises, and if it is rough then it is hard to get comfortable.
+If there is just two of us doing two hour watches, then we tend to sleep fully clothed so we can easily jump up and assist the other person.
+But sleeping in your clothes isn’t particularly restful.
+Its better to get undressed, wash your hands and face – make sure you are salt free, brush your teeth etc – your usual bedtime routine and then get in to a nice dry sleeping bag.
+You’ll sleep much better.

 An article I read by Chris Tibbs, suggests learning the location and feel of the halyards, so that you can operate them easily in the dark